iterative/dvc.org/content/docs/user-guide/pipelines/running-pipelines.md

-If you are using advanced features to interpolate values for your pipeline, like [templating] or [Hydra composition], you can get the interpolated values by running `dvc exp run -vv`, which will include information like:
+If you are using advanced features to interpolate values for your pipeline, like [templating] or [Hydra composition], you can get the interpolated values by running `dvc repro -vv` or `dvc exp run -vv`, which will include information
+like:

 ```cli
 2023-05-18 07:38:43,955 TRACE: Hydra composition enabled.